imzjes/RoadmapApp/README.md

 agent loop — intake → adaptive assessment → generation → lazy enrichment →
 weekly revision — so the user can see the agent's reasoning as it works.

-Built as a final project for an Agentic AI course.
+Built as a final project for an Agentic AI class.

 ## Demo